‘Serial’ case: Adnan Syed released, conviction tossed

 Associated Press

-BALTIMORE (AP) — A Baltimore judge on Monday ordered the release of Adnan Syed after overturning Syed’s conviction for the 1999 murder of high school student Hae Min Lee — a case that was chronicled in the hit podcast “Serial,” a true-crime series that transfixed listeners and revolutionized the genre.
+BALTIMORE (AP) — A Baltimore judge on Monday ordered the release of Adnan Syed after overturning Syed’s conviction for the 1999 murder of Hae Min Lee — a case that was chronicled in the hit podcast “Serial,” a true-crime series that transfixed listeners and revolutionized the genre.

 Phinn ruled that the state violated its legal obligation to share evidence that could have bolstered Syed’s defense.
 She ordered Syed to be placed on home detention with GPS location monitoring.
 The judge also said the state must decide whether to seek a new trial date or dismiss the case within 30 days.